-Another salient topic is how to keep a family firm or a house intact.
-In the absence of a will, every family member has a claim to a certain percentage of the inheritance.
-It can mean that assets may have to be sold to pay out all the heirs.
+Another challenge is keeping a family firm or a house intact.
+In the absence of a will, every family member has a claim to a certain percentage of the inheritance, which can force assets to be sold to pay out all the heirs.

 This situation can be avoided by setting upwith consensual arrangements during your lifetime – for example, signing the house over to your son, in exchange for his share in the family firm, which would go to your daughter.
 You can, of course, carefully craft a testament Will that takes all these issues into account.

 When your will is set up with a lawyer or notary, it is deposited in an official register, ensuring it will be found and applied.

-Handling assets in countries that are not part of the EU Succession Regulation requires careful consideration, which is why it is important to ask for legal advice when you own an apartment in New York or London, for example.
-Usually, the proceedings even in these cases are relatively problem-free, but without a valid testament, different legal codes may collide and cause trouble.
+Handling assets in countries that are not part of the EU Succession Regulation requires careful consideration, so it is important to ask for legal advice if you own an apartment in New York or London.
+With a legal Will, the proceedings are relatively problem-free, but without one, different legal codes may collide and cause trouble.

 Choosing your carer

-One crucial issue that is easily forgotten is to make provisions in case you end up in need of care.
-The Austrian Vorsorgevollmacht is a signed formal power of attorney, often including a health proxy.
+One crucial issue are the provisions made should you be later in need of care.
+The Austrian Vorsorgevollmacht is a signed, formal power of attorney, often including a health proxy.
 With this you can empower a named carer to make crucial medical decisions and to deal with public authorities, banks or insurance companies on your behalf in case you are no longer able to do so.

 A Patientenverfügung (living will) sets out which life-sustaining measures you wish or do not wish to have, in case they are needed.
 Note also that all people residing in Austria are organ donors by default – unless you are explicitly opt-out.